shimaore/esl/src/esl.coffee.md

           when 'command/reply'
             event = 'freeswitch_command_reply'

-            # Apparently a bug in the response to "connect"
+Apparently a bug in the response to `connect` causes FreeSwitch to send the headers in the body.

             if headers['Event-Name'] is 'CHANNEL_DATA'
               body = headers
               headers = {}